 Sophisticated automation solutions are required in the high-quality manufacturing of drills.
 In order to accomplish this successfully, these automation solutions must be applied both to the design of the processes and to the identification and evaluation of the parts.
-As a leading manufacturer of carbide-tipped rock drills, DreBo Werkzeugfabrik GmbH in Altshausen, Germany has already distinguished itself for more than 30 years internationally for its high quality.
-To maintain this reputation DreBo relies on In-Sight 5000® vision systems from Cognex.
+As a leading manufacturer of carbide-tipped rock drills, DreBo Werkzeugfabrik GmbH in Altshausen, Germany has distinguished itself internationally for its high quality.
+To maintain this reputation DreBo relies on 2D Machine Vision Systems from Cognex.

 Correct positioning in the process

 On entering the milling machines, the unmachined parts fed from a magazine over a plate conveyor consist of a drill shaft and a drill spiral with an unprocessed drill head.
 This is equipped with the carbide metal plate only at the output of the machine.
 At the input of the machine, the In-Sight vision system detects the correct position of the unmachined parts using different gray levels of the smooth drill shaft and the drill spiral.
 When the position is not correct, two parallel running swivel grippers turn the unmachined parts 180 degrees into the correct position.